dssg/deploybot/NOTES.md

 ## Main Stack

 The main deployment of the stack is an OpsWorks setup, which is Amazon's custom Chef installation.
 This repo contains custom recipes.

+The Amazon machines are paid for with a grant, and part of the onboarding process for somebody at DSaPP should be obtaining IAM access credentials to the account.

 We have 2 layers, or different types of servers.